The Evolution of Video Meetings Has Long-Term Effects

 A Look at How Oblong Technologies Supports Remote Teams

 The team at Oblong thought long and hard about how to make remote-first collaboration work.
-They already had a robust first-generation video conferencing system in Mezzanine, but the system continued the practice of passing the microphone from presenter to presenter, which reinforced the one to many knowledge push paradigm.
-The approach doesn't work well for most small teams, which as we mention make up the majority of meetings, and doesn't support the natural flow of an interaction.
+They already had a robust first-generation video conferencing system in Mezzanine, but the system relied on location-specific hardware, meaning teams would have to participate in a call from a Mezzanine equipped room.
+This curtailed the mobility of collaborators, although the product did break through the practice of passing the microphone from presenter to presenter, allowing multiple people in multiple Mezzanine rooms to present, mark up and collaborate on the same item of content at the same time.

 I spoke with David Kung, vice president of Product Strategy at Oblong about how its solution for purely virtual teams, Rumpus, builds on insights gathered from the Mezzanine product.
-Rumpus focuses on sharing content, and collaborating around that content, whether from one or many sources.
-It isn't trying to reinvent the wheel with audio/video conferencing, it leaves that to the bigger players like Bluejeans, WebEx, Microsoft and the like, while it runs on top.
+Rumpus focuses on the same goals Mezzanine did: sharing and collaborating around content, whether from one or many sources.
+But it frees collaborators from the location specific requirement.
+Rumpus isn't trying to reinvent the wheel with audio/video conferencing — it leaves that to the bigger players like Bluejeans, WebEx, Microsoft and the like, while it runs on top.
 In my demo with Rumpus, we used Zoom for the video and audio conferencing, and then ran Rumpus on top of that for the multiple cursor and content sharing (see image below).

 Multiple people can make annotations on the content at the same time, as seen in the green and purple mark ups in the image below, which allows the conversation to flow naturally.
 No need to pass the microphone or give someone permission to be the presenter because everyone already is.
 As investor Brad Feld wrote, “This is another step in the Oblong CEO’s (John Underkoffler) vision of a new UI for always-on collaboration.”

-Note: Editor's Note: The article was updated to correct the capabilities of the Mezzanine product.